What is Process Art and why is it important?

 The greatest sign of success for a teacher…is to be able to say, “The children are now working as if I did not exist.” -Maria Montessori

 There are so many benefits to process art!
-Process art is developmentally appropriate for young children because meets them where they are as sensory explorers.
+Process art is developmentally appropriate for toddlers, preschoolers, and young children because it meets them where they are as sensory explorers.

 Through process art, children…